Sign up for news, resources, and updates as we break down barriers and build bridges.

 For too long, developers have been afraid to admit their accessibility needs - whether mental, emotional, physical, financial, or otherwise.
 The risks to employment and opportunity were deemed too high, and instead we suffer in silence, burning out and leaving the industry as our needs aren’t met.
 Our aim to support those developers in being part of the industry, providing them, their managers, and their team members with ways to help them succeed.
 On the flip side, abled developers and managers can be afraid of engaging with accessibility needs of their audience or team, scared of the potential to offend or to make the wrong move.
 We want to break down the barriers between these audiences, and encourage open and positive conversation.

-- To connect disabled developers within the community to each other as a support system, network, and reminder that we’re not alone.
+- Help to connect disabled developers within the community to each other as a support system, network, and act as a reminder that we’re not alone.

-- To create a landing space for resources and community, that is Australia and NZ based, focusing on some of the local challenges and opportunities.
+- Act as a contact point for resources and community, that is Australia and NZ based, focusing on some of the local challenges and opportunities.

-- To connect abled developers with disabled devs and players, to further accessibility discussions and successes in making more games playable for all.
+- Connect abled developers with disabled devs and players, to further accessibility discussions and successes in making more games playable for all.

 Meet the Team